Latah Creek: Streamflow

-Streamflow in Latah Creek is highly variable, with the creek tending to flood in the winter and spring, and diminishing to almost completely dry in the summer.
+Streamflow in Latah Creek is highly variable, with the creek tending to flood in the winter and spring, diminishing to almost completely dry in the summer.
 The creek typically does not totally dry up, however, due to agricultural return flows.
 The monthly average is 242 cuft/s, while winter and spring peak flows top 7585 cuft/s on average.

 The highest recorded peak flow at the creek's mouth in Spokane was 21200 cuft/s on 1 January 1997, closely followed by a flow of 20600 cuft/s on 3 February 1963.

 The lowest recorded peak flow was 395 cuft/s in 1994.